enyone/Huawei_E5377_OpenWRT/README.md

 Manual approach
 --------------------

 Connect your device to the OpenWRT box with USB cable.
-After that you should see in demsg:
+After that you should see in dmesg:
 ```
 usb 1-1: new high-speed USB device number xx using ehci-platform
 ```